 After clicking on a partcular keyword as the second breakdown, see the referring search engine, such as Google, Bing, Yahoo, etc.

 Referrals display data from external sites linking to your website, thus producing a referral visit.
 For example, if Bloomberg recently linked to a blog post you wrote, then this would count as referral traffic, as they came via a link from a Bloomberg article to your website.
 Remember if you add domains to your site domains in reports settings then it will not count as referral traffic.

 Click on any referring domain to see the specific pages from that domain that link to your site.
 One referring domain may have many pages that link to your site.
 Clicking this link takes you directly to that webpage.
-Please note, that if the link to your page has been removed by the original referrer, this will still remain in Sources as it has generated at least one visit from that referral source.
+Please note that if the link to your page has been removed by the original referrer, this will still remain in sources because it has generated traffic from that referral source.

 Social media counts links that come from a social website.
 This is different from an inbound link or referral traffic, as the content that was viewed was not linked from another source; social media allows users to share content they care about with other people.
 These social channels do not actually write

 In Social Media, you'll find the common channels such as Twitter, Facebook, LinkedIn, and Google+, but you'll also find a handful of other sites that are considered social in nature, such as SlideShare, Reddit, Tumblr, and Wikipedia.
 Since Wikipedia is considered an open source encyclopedia, and links out to sources are meant solely for use in References, this gets counted under social (largely due to the open source nature of the website).

 The breakdown of traffic for social media is the social channel that brought in your visitors.
 The second breakdown is the campaign associated with that visit (set within the social media publishing tool in HubSpot or using the utm_campaign parameter for tracking URLs).